mmbman/Katagiri/1979-11-18-Blue-Cliff-Record-Case-1-Talk-2.md

 #### 1:15:19

-**Question**: When you tell the story about picking up the teacher, was that the story from your house, was that your experience?
+**Question:** When you tell the story about picking up the teacher, was that the story from your house, was that your experience?

-**Katagiri**: Well it’s a Zen story, such a case happened.
+**Katagiri:** Well it’s a Zen story, such a case happened.

 #### 1:15:50

-**Question**: Why is it wonderful that Master Chih deserved thirty blows?
+**Question:** Why is it wonderful that Master Chih deserved thirty blows?

-**Katagiri**: Don’t take this at face value, okay?
+**Katagiri:** Don’t take this at face value, okay?

-**Same person**: Is it like a joke?
+**Same person:** Is it like a joke?

-**Katagiri**: It’s not a joke.
+**Katagiri:** It’s not a joke.
 It’s not a joke.
 It’s very true.
 But, it means that Engo Zen Master indirectly praised Zen Master Chih.
 Because, you cannot say his way is good, or his way is bad.
 According to common sense, his way is good, but in a sense it’s not good, because he suggested Emperor Wu shouldn’t send anybody to get him back.
 According to this, this is not a good way.
 But broadly speaking, in a sense, his way is pretty good, because his way is directly to let Emperor Wu show Chih where the truth is.
 So finally, nothing to say.
 How great his way is, completely beyond human explanation; *that’s* what he says, very easily.
 He plays [intellectually], saying that his way is *against* the common way.
 So, from this point he should deserve thirty blows.
 But, this is wonderful.
 That’s why he says he doesn’t know the great illumination shines from under his own feet.

 The commentary is very helpful for you, so if you have time, read the commentary.
 From now on, if I have time, I would like to explain the *Blue Cliff Record* cases one by one.